Quantum Error Correction Scheme for Fully Correlated Noise: Correlated channels with error operators

-We note that the implementation uses only CNOT gate and Hadamard gates, which are the basic gates in the IBM quantum computers.
-Thus, we wonder whether different IBM machines can make a difference.

-Also, as our prediction, the choice of whether to use arbitrary or pure state protection qubits do not impact our results.
-Therefore, we focus on arbitrary state protection qubits in this subsection, since arbitrary state qubits are less expensive than pure state ones.
+We note that our implementation uses only CNOT gate and Hadamard gates, which are basic gates in the IBM quantum computers.
+We posited that the choice of whether to use arbitrary or pure classical state protection qubits will not impact our results.
+Therefore, in this subsection, we will focus on letting the protection qubits be any arbitrary state since, in practice, an arbitrary qubit is less expensive to prepare than pure classical ones.